ejborges/AIML-Resources/README.md

 Below is a collection of resources for learning how to work with and develop Artificial Intelligence and Machine Learning (AIML) systems.
 I’ve also included some resources that target the general software engineering community.

+# AI Acronyms and Phases

+## Phase 1: Foundation

+Lets start by building core language intelligence.
+* **AI**: Artificial Intelligence: Building systems that can perceive, reason, and act.
+* **ML**: Machine Learning: Models that learn patterns from data instead of rules.
+* **Deep Learning**: Neural networks that extract complex, layered representations, key to perception and reasoning.
+* **NLP**: Natural Language Processing: Focused on processing and generating human language.
+* **Transformers**: The architecture powering modern GenAI, using self-attention to model relationships across long sequences.
+* **LLMs**: Large Language Models: Large Transformer models trained to predict the next word, learning grammar, knowledge, and reasoning through scale.

+## Phase 2: Training; Making Models Aligned and Useful

+Raw models are not yet helpful, safe, or reliable.
+* **Pretraining**: The model learns general language and world knowledge from massive text corpora, without supervision.
+* **Post-training (Alignment)**: Shapes model behaviour to follow instructions and reflect human values.
+* **SFT**: Supervised Fine Tuning: Teaches the model via high-quality prompt-response pairs.
+* **RLHF / DPO**: Reinforcement Learning Human Feedback / Direct Preference Optimization: Refines outputs based on human preferences between responses.

+## Phase 3: Application; Giving the Model Skills and Context

+Once trained, we can guide and specialize the model using different techniques.
+* **In-Context Learning**: Teaching the model via examples and instructions within the prompt, no retraining needed.
+* **Prompt Engineering**: Designing inputs to get reliable, structured responses.
+* **Context Engineering**: Managing everything the model sees within its attention window (system prompts, chat history, retrieved docs, tool outputs, etc.).
+* **RAG**: Retrieval Agumented Generation: Injects up-to-date external information into the prompt, grounding the model in accurate, real-time knowledge.
+* **Fine-tuning**: Updates model weights with domain-specific data to teach custom behaviour, tone, or formats not achievable through prompting or RAG alone.

+## Phase 4: Orchestration

+Now the model becomes part of a system that can take decisions, act, and improve.
+* **Agents**: LLMs that plan, call tools (like APIs or search), observe results, and iterate toward goals, like autonomous digital workers.
+* **LLMOps**: Infrastructure for running LLMs in production, tracking versions, managing costs, monitoring outputs, evaluating performance, and ensuring safety at scale.

 # Books

+Below is a collection of books to continue expanding your knogledge and skills.

 ## AIML Books